 Ivacaftor belongs to the class of medications called cystic fibrosis transmembrane conductance regulator (CFTR) potentiators.
-It is used to treat cystic fibrosis (CF) in adults and children over the age of 2 who have one of several possible mutations (a change) in their CFTR gene.
-It is also used in people over the age of 18 who have the R117H mutation.
+It is used to treat cystic fibrosis (CF) for adults and children over the age of 4 months who have one of several possible mutations (a change) in their CFTR gene.
+It is also used to treat people over the age of 18 who have the R117H mutation.
 It is not effective for people with CF who have the mutation delta F508.

 In CF, an abnormal protein called CFTR is produced.
 This protein changes the way chloride (a component of salt, which is also called sodium chloride) moves in and out of cells.
 This affects the balance between salt and water in the body, making the mucus that lines the lungs, pancreas, and other organs thicker and stickier.
 Ivacaftor allows more chloride to be moved and improves the balance between salt and water.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.